jonathandantaschagas/Table-Detection/README.md

 # gettab
-This reposi has a code to detect table from image print, and extract structure information to .txt, .csv, .xls.
+This repo has a code to detect table from image print, and extract structure information to .txt, .csv, .xls.